Daffa-Khayruyardan/just-dotfiles/README.md

 ---------
 <font size="5">
-    Dotfiles configuration for linux and windows platform, with neovim and zsh, with neovim lsp and intellisense support some useful plugins and zsh configuration with beautiful prompt and plugins for command line.
+    Dotfiles configuration for linux platform, with neovim and zsh, with neovim lsp and intellisense support some useful plugins and zsh configuration with beautiful prompt and plugins for command line.
 </font>